Seeing eye to eye with AI

 Author: Faryal Mirza, International Relations Office

-“A lot of the work we do here is to go from an initial idea to seeing what impact that has on a healthcare problem,” explains Raphael Sznitman, who leads the lab at ARTORG, a center of excellence in biomedical engineering at the University.
+“A lot of the work we do here is to go from an initial idea to seeing what impact that has on a healthcare problem,” explains Raphael Sznitman, who leads the lab and is director of ARTORG, a center of excellence in biomedical engineering at the University.

 The lab is looking closely at ways to improve the diagnosing of three common eye conditions: glaucoma, age-macular degeneration (AMD) and diabetic retinopathy.